Brijuni National Park

 Here is almost everything you may need to ensure that you get to have a lovely time in Brijuni.
 Let make sure you return with memories that are worth reminiscing, not dreading, shall we?

-About the National Park Brijuni, Croatia.
+About the Brijuni islands, Croatia.

 Since 1983, the Brijuni island has been protected as a national park.
 The park and island are often associated with antiquity.